 David J.B.
 Smith shines a light on the dark practice of mis-selling wartime photographs

 In December 2017 David was published in the brilliant Armourer magazine.
-Here's the full article, in its un-edited version:
+Here's the full article, in its unabridged version:

 Collecting original photographs from both World Wars can be interesting and financially rewarding.
 Starting a collection can be relatively inexpensive.
 Many great wartime photographs can be found at flea markets, in auction rooms and in online marketplaces.
 However, even the most experienced and established militaria dealers and collectors can get caught out when purchasing wartime photographs – many of which are not quite as they seem.